lara-martin/NLP-class/homeworks/grad.md

 You can also find papers using [Google Scholar](https://scholar.google.com/) if you know the right keywords.

-### Milestones
+### Checkpoints
-**Milestone 1: Selection of Option, Topic, and Initial list of papers.** Decide on a topic and fill out the short form online.
+**Checkpoint 1: Selection of Option, Topic, and Initial list of papers.** Decide on a topic and fill out the short form online.
 It would also be beneficial if you find at least 5 papers related to your topic.
 If you list them in the form, I can give you feedback  regarding their relevance to your topic and their quality.
 This list is not your complete or final list of papers you’ll read or consult: it is meant as a starting point.
 You may also remove papers from this list when you actually write your paper.

-**Milestone 2: Initial version of the paper.**  Despite it being “initial,” this must be a complete, well-written paper.
+**Checkpoint 2: Initial version of the paper.**  Despite it being “initial,” this must be a complete, well-written paper.
 Although this part is ungraded, the better this draft is, the more informative the feedback you'll get from your peers.

 You will turn in:
 * an **ANONYMIZED** PDF of the paper (name the file with your UMBC ID, e.g., "AB1234.pdf"),